atom-morgan/atom-morgan.github.io/blog/2020-05-24-why-do-art-teachers-suck.md

 excerpt: ""
 image: '/images/why-do-art-teachers-suck.png'
 thumb_image: '/images/why-do-art-teachers-suck.png'
+excerpt: >-
+  If a kid spends all of their creative time drawing Iron Man and The Hulk, why are they learning about Pablo Picasso on Day 1 of art class?
+Shouldn't they be spending more time drawing exactly what they want to draw?
 ---

 I was recently listening to David Choe on The Joe Rogan Experience.
 He's the guy who made millions painting Facebook's office, way before they were big, in exchange for stock.